-Someone — typically but not always a Rules Lawyer — does something outrageous by finding a loophole in the rules, which were too narrowly written to consider such possibilities.
-Loophole Abuse is a form of Refuge in Audacity — which still allows the agent to claim they were following the rules.
+Someone — typically a Rules Lawyer — does something outrageous by finding a loophole in the rules, which were too narrowly written to consider such possibilities.
+This allows the agent to get their way while claiming they were technically following the rules.

 In games, this may often be the result of some kind of oversight by the creators.
 A programming oversight can cause someone to do something they did not intend, such as killing a mob intended to be invincible.

 Also note that before you add an example here (especially under Real Life), loopholes are different than exemptions and provisions.
-These two are intentional exceptions to simplified version of a law.
-For example if a government taxes pools and a Pool manufacturer starts manufacturing large hot tubs to get around it, that's a loophole.
+These two are intentional exceptions to the simplified version of a law.
+For example if a government taxes pools and a pool manufacturer starts manufacturing large hot tubs to get around it, that's a loophole.
 If that same government decides they don't want to tax hot tubs, they will add a provision that says hot tubs are not pools.
-The former pool manufacturer is now using a provision to manufacturer hot tubs and is completely following the intention of rules but this may not be readily obvious to an outside observer.
+The former pool manufacturer is now using a provision to manufacture hot tubs and is following both the letter and spirit of the rules but this may not be readily obvious to an outside observer.

 - Anime & Manga